morawskioz/Weather_APP/README.md

 ## General info

 The App created during "Modern React with Redux" Udemy course by Stephen Grider.
-It is a App where you can search for the weather in different cities across the US.
+It is an App where you can search for the weather in different cities across the US.
 Just type like "New York" and see for yourself.